5 Things That Can Happen When You Eat a Lot of Peanut Butter

 When not overly processed (like some commercial brands), peanut butter is a very healthy food that boasts tons of nutrients and health benefits, and can even help with weight loss.
 However, there is such a thing as "too much of a good thing" and eating peanut butter in excess can come with some risks.

 We looked at the science and asked experts to weigh in on what can happen to your body—both the good and the bad—if you eat a ton of peanut butter.
+And just so you know, here are 21 Best Healthy Cooking Hacks of All Time for you to try out, too.

 Your heart may be healthier.